alonsobsd/bhyvemgr/README.md

 ```
 bhyvemgr add each tap interface to this bridge when a virtual machine is started.
 The same way it deletes and removes tap interface when a virtual machine is stopped.

-### Best configuration
+## Best configuration
-On another hand, if you want use bhyve with a much complete network configuration (dhcpd and dns features) including NAT support, you need configure some additional services like dnsmasq and packet filter.
+On another hand, if you want use bhyve with a much complete network features (dhcpd and dns features) including NAT support, you need configure some additional services like dnsmasq and packet filter.
 Create a bridge and assign one ip address to it.
 This will be used like a gateway ip address for each virtual machine.
 A subnet 10.0.0.0/24 will be used in this guide.

 ```sh
 gateway_enable="YES"